 Figure 8-2 illustrates changes in values using three coloured areas.

-The answers to the questions above are that both consumer surplus and total value are smaller, meaning that consumers are worse off with the monopolist.
+The answers to the questions above are that both consumer surplus and total value are smaller, meaning that consumers are worse off with a monopoly as compared to perfect competition.
 The loss in total value is the area outlined in black.
 The loss to consumers is both the red triangle (lost because the monopolist produces a smaller quantity) and the blue rectangle, the latter of which was consumer surplus but is now revenue that goes to the monopolist.
 The monopolist loses the green triangle, which it makes up by gaining revenue that used to be consumer surplus (blue rectangle).

 If we add the red and green area, we have something called “deadweight loss,” which is lost to society as a result of producing too little quantity and charging a price above that which would occur under perfect competition.